 1. It secures your network

-A VPN encrypts data passed within a specific network, which is especially important if you’re working with a public Wi-Fi or you’re unsure of the security of a network you’re connected to.
-A VPN can actively stop unknown applications from tracking your activity and drastically reduce sensitive data from getting into the wrong hands.
+A VPN encrypts data passed within a specific network, which is especially important if you’re working with public Wi-Fi or you’re unsure of the security of a network you’re connected to.
+A VPN can actively stop unknown applications from tracking your activity and drastically reduce the risk of sensitive data getting into the wrong hands.

 3. It’s a cost-effective security solution